Download a printable version of:

 Radon is also found in groundwater.
 Exposure to radon occurs when breathing airborne radon while using water: showering, washing dishes, cooking, and drinking water that contains radon.
 Exposure from radon in groundwater causes approximately 168 cancer deaths per year in the United States.

 The highest concentrations of radon in drinking water were found in parts of east central and southern Minnesota.
 There is some temporal variability in radon concentrations for individual wells, with seasonal variation and pumping rates being a possible contributor to that variability.
-Compliance monitoring would have required at least four samples to determine an exceedance (reducing the effect of variability for compliance).
+Health regulations would have required at least four samples to determine an exceedance (reducing the effect of variability for compliance).

 Water treatment plants using aeration for iron and manganese oxidation can remove radon during the treatment process.
 Non-pressurized aeration designed for oxidation of iron and manganese can be useful in the reduction of radon, with removal rates anywhere from 3 to 98 percent.
 Aeration specifically designed for radon removal can be 90 to 99 percent effective at removing radon.